godpon/GodwinPonraj/_posts/2022-05-26-Intubation-sensing.md

 <u>Related Publication:</u><br>
 <b><i>G. Ponraj</i></b>, C. Cai, and H. Ren, “Chip-Less Real-time Wireless Sensing of Endotracheal Intubation Tubes by Printing and Mounting Conformable Antenna Tag,” in IEEE Robotics and Automation Letters, vol. 7, no. 2, pp. 2369-2376, April 2022, <a href = "https://ieeexplore.ieee.org/document/9676421/">doi: 10.1109/LRA.2022.3141664</a>.
 </div>

+The proposed sensing scheme consists of a reading side and a sensing side.
+In the sensing side the antenna is mounted on to the ET tube behind the inflatable balloon.
+Whereas in the reading antenna is fixed at a desired location on the throat region externally.
+The reading antenna is connected to a vector network analyzer (VNA) which is in turn connected to a PC.